 Paseo del Prado and Paseo de Recoletos

+Calle Zurbano is located in one of the most desired areas of Madrid, Chamberí.
+In fact, this street was considered one of the best ones in Europe by The New York Times.
+It goes from Plaza San Juan de la Cruz to Calle de Almagro, and it houses residential mansions from the late nineteenth century as well as traditional neighborhood shops and innovative restaurants.
 One of the most endearing establishments is Mantequería José Gascón, a grocery store that is almost 100 years old and whose iconic façade (art deco style) has remained intact despite the passage of time.
-A few metres beyond the Mantequería we find another building that you should not miss on your walk around Zurbano: the Sorolla Museum.
-This is the painter’s former home and currently houses a large collection of some of his most important works.
+A few meters beyond the Mantequería we find another building that you should not miss on your walk around Zurbano: the Sorolla Museum.
+This was the painter’s former home and currently houses a large collection of some of his most important works.

 Would you like to experience these streets for yourself?
 Take a look at our fully equipped apartments in Madrid and discover the city like a local.
 Make your reservation!